Alkaloid Biosynthesis and Transport

 - Synthetic biology.
 We use our discoveries to devise strategies for the cost-effective production of medicinal alkaloids in production hosts such as yeast or the model plant Nicotiana benthamiana.
 In cases where toxic alkaloids accumulate in promising crop plants, we use novel breeding technologies to remove the toxic alkaloids from the edible parts of the plant in a selective manner.

-- NovoCrops - Accelerated domestication of resilient climate-change friendly plant species (NNF Challenge Programme; WP on lupins led by Fernando Geu-Flores, 2020-2026; WP on alfalfa led by Stephan Wenkel, 2020-2023)
+- NovoCrops - Accelerated domestication of resilient climate-change friendly plant species (NNF Challenge Programme; WP4 on lupins, 2020-2026)

 Our group is part of the NNF-funded NovoCrops centre.